tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 Validating configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The schema object's :ref:`validate() <config-schema_object-validate>` function performs all the necessary checks
+The schema object's :ref:`validate() <config-schema_object-validate>` method performs all the necessary checks
 on the provided configuration.
 It validates the configuration structure, node types, allowed values,
-and other aspects defines in the schema.
+and other aspects of the schema.

 When writing roles, call this function inside the :ref:`role validation function <roles_create_custom_role_validate>`: